UncorkedStudios/esp8266-iot-door/README.md

 ls /dev
 ```

 Now plug in your ESP8266 and run the `ls /dev` command again.
-You should see something new - for me the path to my ESP is `/dev/tty.SLAB_USBtoUART`.
+You should see something new - for me the path to my ESP8266 is `/dev/tty.SLAB_USBtoUART`.
 Now let's flash the firmware (you'll need to replace the path to your device and the path to the firmware):

 ``` shell
 pip install esptool